 For a contractor

-As in the previous example, you’d probably split the $9,000 fee over three months, and recognize revenue only after each month’s ads had run.
-So in this case, you would recognize $3,000 in revenue every month.
+As in the previous example, you’d probably split the $9,000 fee over three reporting periods, and recognize revenue only after each month’s ads had run.
+So, in this case, you would recognize $3,000 in revenue every month.

 What do I do with the revenue I haven’t earned yet?

 Revenue that you’ve collected but not recognized is called deferred revenue (or “unearned revenue”).
 Even though it has the word “revenue” in the name, accountants classify deferred revenue as a liability because it is technically money you owe your customers.